browserengineering/book/book/http.md

 Once you have a socket, you need to tell it to connect to the other computer.
 For that, you need the host and a *port*.
-The port depends on the type of server you're connecting to, and for now should always be 80.
+The port depends on the type of server you're connecting to; for now it should be 80.

 ``` {.python}
 s.connect(("example.org", 80))